UselessBullets/BTANoNameDyes/README.md

 # Items
 + Bleaching Powder
-  + 1 bone meal, 1 cobbled limestone and 1 yields 4 bleaching powder.
+  + 1 bone meal, 1 lime powder and 1 sulphur yields 3 bleaching powder.
   + bleaches 8 blocks when used in a bleaching basin.
 + Snickerdoodles
-  + 2 wheat, 1 cinnamon and 1 sugar yield 8 snickerdoodles.
+  + 2 wheat, 1 cinnamon and 1 sugar yields 8 snickerdoodles.
   + heals half a heart
 + Vile Shards
   + Obtained from smelting vile netherrack.